 If this organization says no to part or all of your appeal, it means they agree with our decision not to approve your request (or part of your request).
-(This is called "upholding the decision" or "turning down your appeal.")
+(This is called upholding the decision.
+It is also called turning down your appeal.).
 In this case, the independent review organization will send you a letter: